IsbakSilog/SQLBOLT-Cabahug/README.md

 ```
 SELECT city, population
 FROM north_american_cities
-WHERE country = "Mexico"
+WHERE country LIKE "Mexico"
 ORDER BY population DESC
-LIMIT 2
+LIMIT 2;
 ```

 ### Case 5
 "List the third and fourth largest cities (by population) in the United States and their population "
 ```
 SELECT city, population FROM north_american_cities
-WHERE country = "Mexico"
+WHERE country LIKE "United States"
 ORDER BY population DESC
-LIMIT 2;
+LIMIT 2 OFFSET 2;
 ```